-If you have been told by your GP to reduce your cholesterol you may have been encouraged to eat foods to help reduce this.
-Do you know which foods reduce cholesterol?
+If you have been told by your GP to lower your cholesterol you may have been encouraged to eat foods to help reduce this.
+Do you know which foods lower cholesterol?
 I didn’t before I began researching so I hope this helps you.

 Reducing cholesterol becomes ever more important as instances of heart disease, stroke, and deaths from ignoring this problem rise higher and higher.